Messiah Foundation International: History

 MFI was previously known as "RAGS International" until the year 2002, when Younus AlGohar became the CEO and formally established the organisation.
 At this time, AlGohar also formed MFI's sister organisation, Kalki Avatar Foundation, under the apparent guidance of Shahi.

 After Shahi's disappearance in 2001, Shahi's followers in the MFI declared it to be akin to miraculous occultation and continued their activities under the leadership of AlGohar, who they claim is the personally appointed representative of Shahi.
 In June 2018, Shahi's daughter, Farah Naz, expressed her support of the MFI and was appointed the role of 'Guardian' of the MFI.

 The organisation's self-proclaimed objectives are to preach Shahi's teachings of divine love and global peace.
-They consider it their responsibility to propagate alleged images of Shahi, Jesus Christ, Durga, and others on the Moon, Sun, and the Holy Black Stone in Mecca, which they say are "divine signs".
+They consider it their responsibility to propagate alleged images of Shahi, Jesus, Durga, and others on the Moon, Sun, and the Black Stone, which they say are "divine signs".
 Though MFI has not released an official count of its members, Younus AlGohar has stated that the number is in the thousands.

 Shahi's alleged meeting with Jesus

-Shahi claimed to have met with Jesus Christ on 29 May 1997 in Taos, New Mexico.
+Shahi claimed to have met with Jesus on 29 May 1997 in Taos, New Mexico.
 When asked about what was discussed between himself and Jesus, Shahi stated that it was secretive and would be revealed at "an appropriate time".
-After this incident, an image of Jesus Christ, which the photograph's owner claimed had appeared miraculously from pictures taken of sacred places, was shown to Shahi in Tucson, Arizona.
+After this incident, an image of Jesus, which the photograph's owner claimed had appeared miraculously from pictures taken of sacred places, was shown to Shahi in Tucson, Arizona.
 It was then announced by Shahi to be the "original image of Jesus Christ."

-The MFI has taken this to mean Shahi has the support of Jesus Christ and propagates Jesus Christ as a "universal figure of divinity" who is for humanity rather than being confined to Christianity.
+The MFI has taken this to mean Shahi has the support of Jesus and propagates Jesus as a "universal figure of divinity" who is for humanity rather than being confined to Christianity.